Chart Color Schemes

 Cultural Diversity

-Alfords Point, surveyed in June 2016, had a higher cultural diversity than most nearby areas.
-It had 23.0% of its population born overseas and 27.9% speaking languages other than English at home.
-Christianity was the predominant religion in Alfords Point as of June 2016, with 73.5%, compared to Greater Sydney's 61.9%.
+Alfords Point, surveyed in June 2016, had a higher cultural diversity compared to most local areas, with 23.0% of its population born overseas and 27.9% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 73.5%, which is higher than Greater Sydney's average of 61.9%.
+The top three ancestral groups were Australian (22.0%), English (18.5%), and Other (10.3%).

 Frequently Asked Questions - Diversity